FernandoVezzali/unit-testing-for-csharp/README.md

 # Basic unit testing course for csharp developers

 ## What is unit testing?
 It's the practice of writing code to test your code and then run those tests in an automated fashion.
+A unit test is a test that exercises individual software components or methods, also known as "unit of work".
+Unit tests should only test code within the developer's control.

+They **do not test infrastructure concerns**.
+Infrastructure concerns include interacting with databases, file systems, and network resources.

 ## Why learn unit testing?